pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 The fulltext accelerator is designed to index words within text logs and is considered the most flexible acceleration option.
 Many of the other search modules support invoking the fulltext accelerator when executing queries.
 However, the primary search module for engaging with the fulltext accelerator is the [grep](/search/grep/grep.md) module with the `-w` flag.
 Much like the Unix grep utility, `grep -w` specifies that the provided filter is expected to a word, rather than a subset of bytes.
 Running a search with `words foo bar baz` will look for the words foo, bar, and baz and engage the fulltext accelerator.

 While the fulltext accelerator may be the most flexible, it is also the most costly.
-Using the fulltext accelerator can significantly reduce the ingest performance of Gravwell and can consume significant storage space, this is due to the fact that the fulltext accelerator is indexing on virtually every component of every entry.
+Using the fulltext accelerator can significantly reduce the ingest performance of DatalaiQ and can consume significant storage space, this is due to the fact that the fulltext accelerator is indexing on virtually every component of every entry.

 ### Fulltext Arguments